cssbristol/cssbristol.co.uk/_events/2022-11-21-qrt-electronic-trading.md

 We strongly believe that long-term investment into our people is critical to our future success and distinctive culture, as demonstrated by our low turnover in staff and continuous growth.
 We are proud of our exceptionally talented, collaborative and diverse teams, and now are looking to add motivated, intellectually curious STEM students and graduates with entrepreneurial spirit to our team.
 We have a number of internship, industrial placement and graduate roles across Software Engineering, Data Engineering & Analytics and Infrastructure & Cloud Engineering, all within our amazing new office that looks out over London.

 We are one of the best performing and fastest growing multi-strat quant hedge funds over the last couple years and we are just getting started…

-Our roles will be live by mid-November but in the meantime, contact our team to find out more at [campus@qube-rt.com](mailto:campus@qube-rt.com)